MattiaSemproli/gmt/README.md

 - **create_dataset.ipynb**: A Jupyter notebook allowing the creation of a customized dataset from an image, generating various variants through rotations, translations, zooms, distortions, etc.

-- **model_training_v2.0.0**: A file for training a model using sparse_categorical_crossentropy, enabling the recognition of multiple classes.
+- **model_training**: A file for training a model using sparse_categorical_crossentropy, enabling the recognition of multiple classes.
 This version includes significant code improvements for more efficient model training and code readability.

 ## Usage